Polls reveal citizens' support for climate action and energy transition

 Key phrasing for measuring citizens’ concern for climate action: “On this list are various problems facing our country today.
 Please indicate in each case how important you think the problem mentioned is.” -- Reply: “very important”

-The last regular version (Umweltbewusstseinsstudie 2018) was published in 2019.
-For the representative survey, 4,000 German residents aged 14 and older were asked to fill out online questionnaires in two parts, as there were many questions.
+The last edition (Umweltbewusstseinsstudie 2022) was published in 2023.
+For the representative survey, 2,073 German residents aged 14 and older were asked to fill out online questionnaires.
 As the title suggests, respondents were asked questions about a broad range of environmental topics, from climate action and the energy transition to agriculture and transport.
-Eighty-one percent of respondents in 2018 agreed somewhat or fully with the statement that the energy transition in Germany progressed too slowly to effectively protect the climate.
+In 2022, the vast majority (91%) of respondents said they support a climate and environmentally-friendly economic transformation, but 39 percent of all respondents and about half of the respondents with low per capita income said they are afraid of a decline of their social status due to the transformation.

 4. Energy transition acceptance remains high